The Six Components of Modern Milieu Therapy

 Together, these elements form a carefully constructed learning and therapeutic setting that can bring lasting change to the lives of students, regardless of the challenges they face.

-Without changing who they are as individuals, a therapeutic milieu teaches, guides, encourages, and nurtures students to develop new skills that will help them better understand themselves and their relationships as they re-engage with the world at large.
+Without changing who they are as individuals, modern milieu therapy teaches, guides, encourages, and nurtures students to develop new skills that will help them better understand themselves and their relationships as they re-engage with the world at large.

 Diana Kon, Ed.D., is Co-Executive Director of the Sonia Shankman Orthogenic School and the Brooke Whitted Center.
 She is an active advocate for students and young adults with exceptional needs.
 Reach Diana at email@example.com.